-a) Module credit which has been double-weighted and counted in the Stage 3 classification requirement of a previous Bachelor's Honours degree or the Stage 4 classification requirement of a 480-credit Bachelor's Honours degree may be counted towards the credit requirement of a later qualification, but cannot be counted towards the classification requirements of a later Honours degree.

-Version number: 1.1 Approved by: Delegate, Director Academic Services Effective from: 1 August 2023 Date for review: March 2024 b) Module credit which has been counted in the Stage 3 or Stage 4 classification requirement of an Integrated Master's degree may be counted towards the credit requirement of a later qualification, but cannot be counted towards the classification requirements of either a later Honours degree or a Master's degree.
+- a) Module credit which has been double-weighted and counted in the Stage 3 classification requirement of a previous Bachelor's Honours degree or the Stage 4 classification requirement of a 480-credit Bachelor's Honours degree may be counted towards the credit requirement of a later qualification, but cannot be counted towards the classification requirements of a later Honours degree. - b) Module credit which has been counted in the Stage 3 or Stage 4 classification requirement of an Integrated Master's degree may be counted towards the credit requirement of a later qualification, but cannot be counted towards the classification requirements of either a later Honours degree or a Master's degree.